Its Time To Schedule a Back To School Dental Checkup

-It’s almost that time of year again.
+It’s almost that time of year again for the back-to-school dental checkups.
 The air will soon grow cooler.
 Leaves will start to change color.
 You are probably already seeing signs in your favorite stores.
 It’s almost time to go back to school.
 You have a million things to do if you’re a parent.
 You have to take the kids shopping for clothes and school supplies.
 You need to meet teachers, check game schedules, and prepare times and days for carpools.
 You may even have to take your kids to the doctor to get shots.
 Shouldn’t one of your visits be to the dentist?

 Your child’s present dental health can set him or her up for a lifetime of healthy teeth.
 Or, it might bring him or her a lifetime of problems.
 Proper dental health has to start early for your children to have healthy smiles for life.
 Let us take a minute to tell you about dental care for your kids — before you rush off to school.